enintoah/lacks/README.md

 }
 ```

 As shown in the code above, I decided to join every Action Cable channel a user belongs to when they enter a workspace.
 I used a either a conversation's or channel's id as a way to distinguish between Action Cable channels.
 This allows the user to receive all messages that will be sent to them after they join a channel.
-Users can also edit a delete messages when they hover over a specific message they sent.
+Users can also edit and delete messages when they hover over a specific message they sent.

 <br />